artemkv/frontend_guidelines/README.md

 This sounds logical and simple, but this is very problematic.

-- This datatype just invites inconsitencies.
+- This model just invites inconsistencies.
 There is nothing that prevents me to set both `result` and `error` or none of those.
 Consequentially, the task of validating the state and handling inconsistent state fall on the rest of the application;
 - The dependencies between properties might be obvious in such a small example, but, as your state grows, it may become completely unclear which properties depend on each other, it is simply impossible to say what is the valid state looking at the data type;
 - The complexity of the state grows, as you need to declare every property that may ever be non-null on the same data type.